Announcement of the Sabri Ülker Center’s Inauguration

 “The Sabri Ülker Center will address this unsustainable trend by developing new strategies and approaches to prevent and treat such debilitating disorders,” said Ali Ülker, grandson of Sabri Ülker and Vice Chairman of the Yıldız Holding Board of Directors.
 “We hope this contribution to science will benefit humanity greatly and we have every confidence in Professor Hotamışlıgil’s research and leadership as a world-renowned, preeminent scientist in the field of metabolic diseases.”

-The gift will be used to support faculty and researchers, and to train students and young researchers who are merging contemporary, cutting edge basic mechanistic science to explore nutrients and metabolism.
-A biennial international symposium will also be organized by the Center.
+The gift will be used to support faculty and researchers, and to train students and young researchers who are merging contemporary, cutting edge basic mechanistic science to explore nutrients and metabolism for 10 years.
+A biennial international symposium will also be organized.

 “We are honored to receive this visionary gift,” says Professor Hotamışlıgil, a native of Turkey.
 “The establishment of the Sabri Ülker Center in support of our work has the exciting potential to benefit people in the US, Turkey, and around the world, and we are extremely grateful to Murat Ülker for his extraordinary generosity.”